Sai-Myo-Myat/option-select/README.md

 - **`deselectAll(): void`**
   - Deselects all items.
 - **`getSelectedItems(): T[]`**
-  - Returns selected items in the same structure as the input.
+  - Returns selected items in the same hierarchical structure as the input.

 ## License